✠ Support the Mystagogy Resource Center ✠

 Saint Niketas the Hidden lived in Constantinople and occupied the position of "chartolarios" ("keeper of records").
 They call him "the Hidden," because living in the world amid the bustle of the city, with secret exploits of faith, he attained spiritual perfection and was a great saint of God.
 His saintly life was revealed through unusual circumstances.

 Two friends, a certain priest and the deacon Sozon, had quarreled.
 The priest died, and the deacon grieved that they had not been able to be reconciled.
 He told an experienced Elder of the sin that tormented his conscience.
-He gave Sozon a letter and ordered him to give it to the first person whom he would meet at midnight at the temple of Hagia Sophia, the Wisdom of God.
+He gave Sozon a letter and ordered him to give it to the first person whom he would meet at midnight at the Temple of Hagia Sophia, the Wisdom of God.

-St. Niketas the Chartolarian appeared before him.
+St. Niketas the Chartolarios appeared before him.
 Having read the letter, he began weeping and said that it made him responsible for this, and that it was beyond his strength, but with the prayers of the Elder who had sent Sozon, he would strive to accomplish this.
 Making a prostration before the church doors, St. Niketas said: "Lord, open to us the doors of Thy mercy,"and the doors of the temple flew open by themselves.
 Leaving the deacon at the threshold, St. Niketas began to pray, and Sozon saw that he shone with a strange light.

 Afterwards they went from the church, and the doors again closed.
 Approaching the church of the Blachernae Mother of God, St. Niketas again began praying and again the doors opened in front of them.
 In the church there shone a light, and from the altar came two rows of priests, among whom Deacon Sozon recognized his dead friend.
 St. Niketas quietly said: "Father, speak to your brother, and cease the enmity between you."